 On Jan.
 1, 2021, the AMA rolled out coding updates that change how you document and code many patient encounters.
-AAD members had the inside track, with education and resources starting in June 2020 on how to use the new coding guidelines in practice.
+The AAD continues to develop detailed guidance addressing member questions about how to use the new coding guidelines in practice.

 Created by dermatologists for dermatologists, our educational resources help you stay up to date on the latest treatments and procedures while furthering your professional development.

 In 2020 the educational offerings included with your membership, including the Question of the Week, JAAD Case Reports Case Challenge, and JAAD quizzes, could earn you 62 CME credits.
 Learn more about how to earn free CME via JAAD quizzes.

 Educating the public

-In 2020 the AAD launched a campaign to make the public award of the Fellow of the American Academy of Dermatology (FAAD) designation and associate it with the best dermatologic care available.
+The AAD recently launched a campaign to make the public aware of the Fellow of the American Academy of Dermatology (FAAD) designation and associate it with the best dermatologic care available.
 Not using the FAAD logo yet?
 Learn more and download it.